 Some of these recipes require a spray bottle.
 Sometimes it can be hard to find glass spray bottles so I order mine on Amazon.
 It saves me from running around town with the kids going from store to store.

 Give these recipes a try.
 You may even use more than one if you find that you prefer one method for one type of produce and another for something else.

-Combine equal parts, put in a spray bottle, and spritz on your fruits and vegetables.
+Combine equal parts apple cider vinegar and distilled or filtered water.
+Put in a spray bottle, and spritz on your fruits and vegetables.
 Scrub with a natural bristle brush reserved only for cleaning your produce.
 Rinse with distilled/filtered water.